truexcoin/christmas-list/README.md

 - Some image domains don't allow cross-origin canvas access
 - Try using images from CORS-enabled domains

-### Redis connection issues
+### Vercel KV connection issues

-- Verify `REDIS_URL` is correct
+- Make sure Vercel KV database is created and linked to your project
-- Check Redis server is running (if self-hosted)
+- Check Vercel project → Storage tab to verify KV is connected
-- App will fall back to in-memory storage if Redis fails
+- App will fall back to in-memory storage if KV is not available

 ### AI features not working